 There are also a couple of important things to note about renewable energy incentives.
 First, incentives can change over time, so always verify you have the most current information possible.

 Next, some incentives will go to the homebuyer whereas some incentives go directly to the home builder.
-With that in mind, always read the terms of the financial incentive carefully.
+With that in mind, always read the terms of the financial incentive carefully when deciding which programs to apply for.